samdenty/cors-bypass/README.md

 ### HTTP requests for Offline PWAs

 As using a Service Worker require HTTPS, it's impossible to connect to local devices which only support HTTP.
-On local devices, even if you had the ability to use HTTPS, it uses a self-signed certificate.

 Using this module does requires the user to open an extra window, but it lets you bypass cors.